 In between the lost toenails and the planters fasciitis and hip blisters and all the other not-so-glamorous side effects of walking 25+ miles a day for five months, there were also beautiful vistas and wildlife and an intense feeling of solitude.
 It was a record snow year which forced many to skip the Sierra.
 As I hiked through, I experienced nearly 12 days of isolation where the only person I saw or heard was my hiking partner.

 Christopher kept a map of my route and the mail-drops and the visits he made, and I often look at it and think, "whoa… I walked that… for real?"

 Thru-hiking fills you with a sense of accomplishment that, for me at least, eclipses graduating college, a promotion at work, and buying my first home.
 It's addictive in the both the best and worst ways.
-There are worse obsessions than hiking through the woods for months on end, but even a year later I vividly recall and reminisce about specific moments along that route.
+There are worse obsessions than hiking through the woods for months on end, but even years later I vividly recall and reminisce about specific moments along that route.

 When I tie my shoes each morning, I remember how painful this simple act was most days on trail as we all hobbled around for the first few moments while our joints warmed back up.

 While relaxing in my living room, I suddenly laugh to myself as I randomly remember the disaster of that first night on trail as I learned how to (or how not to) pitch my new tent as the wind tore through Lake Morena.

 While navigating traffic on my commute home, I remember cramming myself into the back of a pickup truck after my first (nervous) attempt at hitchhiking, only to throw out a thumb without a second thought just a few weeks later.